dsiebel/Tomcat-App-Skeleton/README.markdown

 Server directory of the catalina engine.

 ## storage/
 This is the applications default file-base.
-All files like a Lucene index or a Derby database directory should be placed in here.
+All data like persistent files, a Lucene index or a Derby database directory should be placed in here.
 To simplify access to this folder, it will be available to the application as system property __file.root__.
 Therefor this can be used directly inside your spring configuration for example:

 ```xml